carli0128/mpfst-eeg-jacobian/README.md

 The same instructions are mirrored (with a bit more narrative context) in `data/README_DATA.md`.

-## Public dataset notes (Miller lab–aligned)
+## Public dataset notes

-As an example of public EEG closely aligned with Miller’s work, the kit is designed to work cleanly with monkey EEG data from:
+As an example of public EEG, the kit is designed to work cleanly with monkey EEG data from:

 > Sandhaeger, F. et al. (2019). *Monkey EEG links neuronal color and motion